batuhanlel/Student-Information-System/README.md

 # Student-Information-System
 **Subject :** Creating a small scale and file based Student Information System based on the logic of relational databases in C

-*Note1 : Before programme starts, there is already a set of data you can work with.
+*Note1 : Before program starts, there is already a set of data you can work with.
 But if you want to add data from scratch, you can just go with empty text files and start adding data with respect to dependencies.*

-*Note2 : After programme stars you are expected to enter the maximum number of course and credit can be taken by a student*
+*Note2 : After program stars you are expected to enter the maximum number of course and credit can be taken by a student*

 ## Scope of Application
 - Courses Text